 $1,000 – run 8 screening camps in India ensuring people, especially children, are diagnosed with leprosy early to prevent disability and prevent further transmission.

 $5,000 – reconstructive surgery for 10 people affected by leprosy, so that they can use their hands and feet again.

 $10,000 – fund active case finding in Indramayu, Indonesia.
 This will break the cycle of transmission in this district which has a high rate of leprosy.

-If you have any questions at all please contact our Engagement Manager, Tim Collison.
-You can reach him on 1800 537 767 or email@example.com.
+If you have any questions at all please call Jolene FREECALL 1800 537 767 or email email@example.com

 Are you looking to ask us a question, provide feedback, or having trouble with something on the website?
 Please fill out the form below and we’ll be in touch shortly.